vedprakash1510/dTransformer-jslt/README.md

-### A simplest dynamic-template based JSON to JSON transformer with only one line of Java code.
+### Dynamic-template based JSON to JSON transformer

+We need only one line of code for this -

 ```java
 from("undertow:{{server}}/search?useStreaming=true").to("jslt:test.jslt").log("${body}");